PatrickIsNotADog/patrickisnotadog.github.io/_posts/2017-10-23-youtube-with-cli.md

-# How to listen cool Youtube playlists using only CLI

 Back in 2007 I came to Athens as a first year Computer Engineer student, so I bought a PC with 1G RAM and an Intel Core Celeron CPU for 400 euros.
 Ten years later this PC is still alive, running on Lubuntu and I use it mainly to listen music, while I am doing chores in home or relaxing.
 Its name is *dog*, that is used metaphorically in Greece for people or things that endure in difficulties and time.

 ![GOT - the Hound](../img/hound.jpg)